forwardemail/forwardemail.net/app/views/privacy/index.md

 ## Cookies and Sessions

-* We store a cookie in a session for your website traffic.
+* We store HTTP-only, signed cookies and server-side session data for your website traffic.
-* Cookies are HTTP-only, signed, and use SameSite protection.
+* Cookies use SameSite protection.
+* We store active website session identifiers on your account to support features such as "log out other devices" and security-related session invalidation.
 * Session cookies expire after 30 days of inactivity.
 * We do not create sessions for bots or crawlers.
-* We use cookies for:
+* We use cookies and sessions for:
   * Authentication and login state
   * Two-factor authentication "remember me" functionality
   * Flash messages and notifications